 If you haven' t completed this requirement by the time you submit your renewal, you must declare this in your renewal.

 If you apply for (full) registration after June 2016, you will be required to include a focus on learners with disabilities in your evidence of practice.
 This will be included in the VIT designed evidence-based process.

 If you are returning to teaching, you will be asked to identify the PD you've engaged in to build your capacity to teach learners with disability.
 Activities selected by you should reference the standards descriptors 1.6, 1.5 or 4.1.

-This will be part of the 20 hours of PD required to return to teaching, and is not an additional requirement.
+This will be part of the 20 hours of PD required to return to teaching and is not an additional requirement.

 How does this apply to the next generation of teachers?

-Higher education providers seeking accreditation of their initial teacher education (ITE) programs must now ensure there is specific focus on standards descriptors 1.6, 1.5 and 4.1 at the Graduate Teacher level.
+Higher education providers seeking accreditation of their initial teacher education (ITE) programs must now ensure there is a specific focus on standards descriptors 1.6, 1.5 and 4.1 at the Graduate Teacher level.

-Higher education providers will report to VIT about their ITE programs in the first half of 2016, and this will include information about the component of their programs which address the teaching of learners with disabilities.
+Higher education providers will report to VIT about their ITE programs in the first half of 2016, and this will include information about the composition of their programs which address the teaching of learners with disabilities.